On the Birational Nature of Lifting

-Next, we give lower dimensional counter-examples, whose constructions are inspired by Raynaud's counter-examples to Kodaira vanishing \cite[\S2]{raynaud}.
+Next, we give lower dimensional counter-examples, whose constructions are inspired by Raynaud's construction of characteristic $p$ counter-examples to Kodaira vanishing \cite[\S2]{raynaud}.

 \begin{Theorem} For every algebraically closed field $k$ of positive characteristic and integer $d\geq3$, there exists \begin{enumerate} \item a smooth ruled $d$-dimensional variety $X$ over $k$ that lifts projectively to $W(k)$, and \item a blow-up $f:Y\to X$ in a smooth curve such that $Y$ does not lift to $W_2(k)$. \end{enumerate} \end{Theorem}